jfredrickson/DevOps-workshop-app/README.md

 This is a basic [Node.js](https://nodejs.org) app that outputs a simple message.

-The app is running as a single instance in a single [cloud.gov space](https://cloud.gov/docs/getting-started/concepts/#spaces). *(TODO: create separate spaces for dev and prod, and have Travis CI deploy into these separate environments.)*
+The app is running as a single instance in a single [cloud.gov space](https://cloud.gov/docs/getting-started/concepts/#spaces).

 Travis CI is configured to run the app's unit tests and, if tests are successful, deploy the code to cloud.gov.
 Travis CI is configured with environment variables containing a [deployer account's](https://cloud.gov/docs/apps/continuous-deployment/#provisioning-deployment-credentials) credentials.
 This allows Travis CI to connect to the cloud.gov API and push the app.